alibenmessaoud/examples/datanucleus/README.md

 BUILD INSTRUCTIONS
 ------------------

-We need to know the location of the Paremus Service Fabric installation directory.
-This can either be specified with an environment variable or a properties file in the build directory.

-* EITHER: export the `$FABRIC_HOME` environment variable
-* OR: copy `build/template.fabric.properties` to `build/fabric.properties` and edit its
-  contents.

-Once this is done, run the build by invoking `ant -f build/build.xml`.
+Run the build by invoking `ant -f build/build.xml`.
 Artifacts will be generated, along with a Nimble index file, in the `cnf/releaserepo` directory.

 DEPLOY/RUN
 ----------

-1. Change to the `cnf` directory.
-1. Start posh.
-2. Run the supplied automation script: `sh load-system.osh`

-This will start an infra node, install the repositories, import and deploy the system.
+Run the supplied automation script as follows: `posh -k cnf/load-system.osh`.
+This will start a fibre, load repositories, import and deploy the system.

 SHELL INTERACTION
 -----------------